 Understanding the methods used to create tempered glass and laminated glass may help you to determine the right choice for your home or business:

 • Tempered glass is fabricated by heating sheets of glass and allowing them to cool rapidly.
 This process increases the strength and durability of glass to a considerable degree and causes the glass to fracture into small chunks when sufficient force is applied.
 Chemical treatments can also be used to produce similar results and to increase the tensile strength for these installations.
-Tempered glass is considered significantly safer than plate glass and is used in car windows, automatic doors and other areas where rugged durability is an important factor.
+Tempered glass is considered significantly safer than plate glass and is used in car windows, automatic doors, and other areas where rugged durability is an important factor.

 • Laminated glass can be constructed of tempered or plate glass layers joined by a transparent adhesive layer that adds an added degree of tensile strength to the finished product.
 Depending on the amount of protection required, multiple layers of glass and adhesive can be added to achieve greater thickness for improved safety.
-Because the fragments of glass adhere to the inner layer rather than scattering when broken, laminated glass is the preferred material for car and truck windshields.
+Because the fragments of glass adhere to the inner layer rather than shattering when broken, laminated glass is the preferred material for car and truck windshields.
 This type of glass also offers superior soundproofing, which may be a deciding factor for retail establishments and private homes alike.

 The location and conditions in which the glass products will be installed can provide added help in deciding between tempered and laminated glass for your Houston home or business needs.